giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ![](./ssh_access_process.png)

-  SSH access to Control Plane allows Giant Swarm also to manage and connect to underlying Data Platforms of the Customer.
+  SSH access to Control Plane allows Giant Swarm also to manage and connect to underlying Tenant Clusters of the Customer.

 * **Control Plane Kubernetes API** - Usage of Kuberentes API on Control Plane also follows the authentication principles of the SSH connection.